Jeffry Lansman

-Jeffry B. Lansman (born 1951 in Miami Beach, Florida) is an American neuroscientist, Professor Emeritus of Cellular and Molecular Pharmacology in the School of Medicine at the University of California, San Francisco and a member of the Graduate Program in Neuroscience, Weill Institute of Neuroscience, and Cardiovascular Research Institute.
+Jeffry B. Lansman (born 1951, in Miami Beach, Florida) is an American neuroscientist, professor emeritus of Cellular and Molecular Pharmacology in the School of Medicine of the University of California, San Francisco, and member of UCSF's Weill Institute for Neurosciences and Cardiovascular Research Institute.
+He is also a founder and CEO of AI4LIFE a precision cardiorenal care company advancing AI-enhanced rapid diagnosis and treatment of cardiorenal disease.